Best Cheap Health Insurance in Wyoming (2026)

 Higher health care costs are the main reason why health insurance rates are higher in 2026.

 When health care gets more expensive, medical insurance companies pay more every time you go to the doctor or get a prescription.
 The extra costs add up when they're multiplied over hundreds of thousands or even millions of customers.
 To make up for it, companies raise rates for everyone.
-In Wyoming, health insurance companies want to raise rates by about 27%, on average.
+In Wyoming, health insurance companies are raising rates by about 26% on average.

-You could also see higher costs in 2026 because insurance discounts might be changing.
-That's because since 2021, people with low incomes have benefited from bigger discounts called "enhanced subsidies."
-However, these extra discounts are expiring at the end of 2025, unless Congress renews them.
-That means the discounts in 2026 won't be as big, which translates to higher rates.
+Health insurance rates are higher in 2026 because insurance discounts are changing.
+Since 2021, people with low incomes have benefited from bigger discounts called "enhanced subsidies."
+However, Congress hasn’t renewed them.
+That means the discounts in 2026 are smaller, which translates to higher rates.

 What to do if your rate goes up in 2026